jameshanlon/jameshanlon.github.io/content/pages/about.md

-My intention with this website is somewhere to [archive](/archive.html) my old academic work, and as a way to publish [notes](/notes.html) on topics that interest me and details of hobby [projects](/projects.html) that I've undertaken.
+My intention with this website is somewhere to [archive](/archive.html) my old academic work, and as a way to publish [notes](/notes.html) on topics that interest me and details of [projects](/projects.html) that I've undertaken in my spare time.
 These are a record for myself and available on the off-chance they will be useful to someone who might come across this website.
 I'd love to hear from you if that's the case.

 I built this website using [Pelican](https://blog.getpelican.com), a static